JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

       return b
   end)
 ```
-AST is a tree representation of the source code, where the parser has already identified what is function call, argument blocks, etc. The parsed code can be read and modified from Julia at your wish (the homoiconicity of the language).
+AST is a tree representation of the source code, where the parser has already identified what is function call, argument blocks, etc. The parsed code is represented by Julia's objects, therefore it can be read and modified by Julia from Julia at your wish (this is what is called homo-iconicity of the language).
 Using `TreeView`
 ```julia
 using TreeView, TikzPictures
 g = tikz_representation(walk_tree(parsed_fib))